-Aotearoa, (Māori for New Zealand) is a diverse country with a rich blend of cultures, fascinating geological landscapes and unique flora and fauna.
-The locals, known as Kiwis, enjoy a laid-back lifestyle and no-one is ever further than a few hours drive from a beach, a mountain or a lake.
-On this tour we discover a small paradise at the bottom of the world – where you will indulge in fine wine and food, meet indigenous Māori for in-depth cultural learning and witness stunning scenery from extinct volcanoes to hot springs and lush green pastures.
+Aotearoa (Māori for New Zealand) is a diverse country with a rich blend of cultures, fascinating geological landscapes, and unique flora and fauna.
+The locals, known as Kiwis, enjoy a laid-back lifestyle, and you're never further than a few hours' drive from a beach, mountain, or lake.
+You'll discover a small paradise at the bottom of the world on this tour.
+You'll indulge in fine food and wine, meet indigenous Māori for in-depth cultural learning, and witness stunning scenery from extinct volcanoes to hot springs and lush green pastures.

 Here's a day-by-day itinerary of the trip.

-This evening we'll meet up for welcome cocktails at our hotel, The 5-Star Fable Hotel from 1928, and then take a short walk to Kingi Restaurant where you will dine under shimmering chandeliers on sustainably caught local fish and other sumptuous fare.
+This evening, we'll meet for welcome cocktails at our hotel, The 5-Star Fable Hotel, built in 1928, and then walk to Kingi Restaurant to dine under shimmering chandeliers on sustainably caught local fish and other sumptuous fare.

-After breakfast we'll depart for a morning tour of the city, taking in the main sights before heading across the Harbour Bridge to iconic Chelsea Sugar.
-On an informative 25-minute tour of the factory, you will learn all about sugar, where it comes from and how it’s made and processed.
-Kiwis love to bake and there will be time to taste some popular items such as lamingtons in the Chelsea café.
-Driving back across the bridge, we'll admire the many yachts in the Westhaven Marina, one of the largest marinas in the Southern Hemisphere.
+We're off on a morning tour of the city after breakfast.
+We'll take in the main sights before heading across the Harbour Bridge to iconic Chelsea Sugar.
+You'll learn all about sugar, where it comes from, and how it’s made and processed on an informative 25-minute factory tour.
+Kiwis love to bake, and you'll have time to taste popular items, like lamingtons in the Chelsea café.
+Driving back across the bridge, we'll admire the many yachts in the Westhaven Marina, one of the largest marinas in the southern hemisphere.

-Time to freshen up back at the hotel before our exciting afternoon.
-By helicopter, we lift off for a scenic flight over the city, soaring above the Harbour Bridge, Devonport, Rangitoto, and across the Hauraki Gulf to Waiheke Island.
-Then we'll enjoy a tasty lunch at Batch Vineyard situated strategically on a hill with fabulous views.
-Waiheke is just 40 mins by ferry from New Zealand’s largest city, but it’s a world away in landscape and lifestyle with a laidback vibe.
-Vineyards and olive groves cling to hillsides and sandy white beaches surround you.
+You have time to freshen up at the hotel before an exciting afternoon.
+We'll lift off for a scenic flight over the city in a helicopter, soaring above the Harbour Bridge, Devonport, Rangitoto, and across the Hauraki Gulf to Waiheke Island.
+Then, we'll enjoy a tasty lunch at Batch Vineyard.
+It's situated on a hill with fabulous views of the surrounding lands.
+By ferry, Waiheke is just 40 minutes from New Zealand’s largest city, but it’s a world away in landscape and lifestyle and has a laidback vibe.
+Vineyards and olive groves cling to hillsides, and sandy white beaches surround you.
 After lunch, we'll visit another vineyard for a tasting before catching the ferry back to the city.

-Tonight we'll walk down to the viaduct where you can sit with a view of the Waitemata Harbour and enjoy a glass of wine and dinner at Bellini.
+Tonight, we'll walk down to the viaduct.
+Enjoy the view of the Waitemata Harbour over dinner and a glass of wine at Bellini.

 After an early breakfast, we begin our journey south to the Waikato.
-Upon arrival at the home of a local chef and interior designer, we experience a cooking demonstration with a Kiwi twist, followed by lunch served in a unique country setting.
+At the home of a local chef and interior designer, we'll enjoy a cooking demonstration with a Kiwi twist, followed by lunch served in a unique country setting.

-Then we'll reach Cambridge by early afternoon.
-This charming town is known for its trees and champion stud horses, and was recently voted NZ’s Most Beautiful Town.
-We'll set up on a stroll past the village green and down the majestic tree-lined main street on a short orientation tour.
-Here you will find some lovely boutique shops as well as great restaurants and bars.
+We'll reach Cambridge by early afternoon.
+This charming town is known for its trees and champion stud horses.
+It was recently voted NZ’s Most Beautiful Town.
+We'll stroll past the village green and down the majestic tree-lined main street on a short orientation tour.
+You'll find some lovely boutique shops and great restaurants and bars.